 Antiques, Artifacts, Reproductions, Books, and Outlet Shopping

 Gettysburg has a large selection of boutique shops specializing in art and history.
-There is also an outlet mall on the edge of town.
+There is also an outlet mall, The Outlet Shoppes at Gettysburg, on the edge of town on Baltimore Pike.

 Horseback Riding, Bicycling, and Carriage Rides